Wacom-Developer/stu-sdk-sigcaptx-samples/README.md

 The API Reference is available directly in the downloaded SDK.

 ## Support
-If you experience issues with the technology components, please see related [FAQs](http://developer-docs.wacom.com/faqs)
+If you experience issues with the technology components, please see the related [FAQs](https://developer-support.wacom.com/hc/en-us)

-For further support file a ticket in our **Developer Support Portal** described here: [Request Support](http://developer-docs.wacom.com/faqs/docs/q-support/support)
+For further support file a ticket in our **Developer Support Portal** described here: [Request Support](https://developer-support.wacom.com/hc/en-us/requests/new)

 ## Developer Community
 Join our developer community: